Konvt/simsh/README.md

 - Syntax parsing based on recursive descent method
 - Modular design
 - Adheres to Modern C++ standards

+> This is just a *toy project* for personal practice.
+> \
+> If you are looking for a mature and reliable shell program, this project may not meet your expectations.

 ## How to build
 The syntax standard used is C++20 (with `ranges` and `format`), so the compiler required for building needs to be at least g++13 or clang14.